 Also, there’s no requirement to fly round-the-world, though that’s how most people use this award.
 You could do a loop around a specific region or criss-cross between continents – it’s totally up to you.

-For example, here’s one of my recent itineraries, which started in Singapore and took me to the USA, followed by Australia, Japan and back to Australia.
+For example, here’s one of my past itineraries, which started in Singapore and took me to the USA, followed by Australia, Japan and back to Australia.

 How to book

-Now, here’s the catch: it can be very time consuming to book this award because finding business class seats on popular routes is often tricky and the booking process usually requires several phone calls / chats with Qantas.
+Now, here’s the catch: it can be very time consuming to book this award because finding business class seats on popular routes is often tricky and the booking process usually requires several phone calls to Qantas.

 Here are some tips: